Ashwin Batish

-Ashwin Kumar Batish Hindi: अश्विन कुमार बातिश (born 1 January 1951 in Bombay, India) is a sitar and tabla player.
+Ashwin Kumar Batish Hindi: अश्विन कुमार बातिश (born 1 January 1951 in Bombay, India) is an Indian sitar and tabla player.

 Childhood and Training

 Ashwin's mother, Shanta Devi Batish, was an All India Radio artist and started Ashwin on the dholak drum around the age of seven and on the sitar around the age of 12.
 His father had bought him an inexpensive guitar and Ashwin learned to play chords, especially ones to popular Western songs that he liked to sing.
 He was a great fan of the Beatles, Cliff Richards, Pat Boone and other pop singers of the 1950s era.
 He started learning music from his father, S D Batish, in England at around age 14, including compositions in various ragas.
 His father would often sing and have Ashwin copy the musical phrases.
 The cold English weather meant that there was only one warm room in the house where all his family would gather.
 To Ashwin's advantage and delight, his father would always give his playing the preference, much to the dismay of his brothers and sisters.